nhsconnect/integration-adaptors/README.md

 implementing an adaptor layer.
 The integrating supplier sees only a simplified and standardised set of interfaces which the adaptor layer presents.
 The adaptor layer is responsible for interacting with the legacy NHSD interface estate.

+In the diagram below, NHS Digital are providing the set of adaptors shown as the "Adaptor Layer".
+This list of adaptors shown here is only a representative sample of those planned.

+A supplier is therefore required only to implement a simplified set of standard clients to the adaptor layer, integrating with a simplified and standardised set of interfaces exposed by the Adaptor layer.
+This set of clients is shown in the "Interface Layer".

 ![High Level Architecture](documentation/High%20Level%20Architecture.png)

 As a result, the complexity of integration work is much reduced.
 The integrating supplier is required to implement a